AadityaUoHyd/musician/README.md

 React with typescript as frontend.
 MERN stack microservice project for music streaming application (e.g. Spotify).

 ## Services
-- user-service - User authentication and management.
+- musician-user-service - User authentication and management.
-- song-service - Song management.
+- musician-song-service - Song management.
-- admin-service - Admin panel for managing users, songs, and albums.
+- musician-admin-service - Admin panel for managing users, songs, and albums.
 - musician - Frontend in React with TypeScript and Tailwind CSS.

 ## Technologies used: